 Continuing seminar to apply clinical reasoning skills to case studies integrating all aspects that influence therapeutic decision-making, including occupational performance areas, components, and contexts.
+Fall and Spring and every year.
+3 Credits

 OT-906 Global Health Issues

 Understanding health issues from a global perspective of the economic, political, social and cultural forces which impact on health and health services.